mselimata/thesiswritingresources/README.md

 # Thesis writing resources
 In this repo I am sharing the resources I find useful.
-My thesis is being written in latex using mainly overleaf (with some local copies when needed) and to ease the mental process of searching the useful tips online.
+My thesis is being written in latex using mainly overleaf (with some local copies when needed) and to ease the mental process of searching the useful tips online to remove the hustle of serching for resources while focusing to the main writing task.
 This resource list is a living document guiding me through.

 ## Compiled list of  resources for thesis writing